Anthares101/the3musketeers-k8s-lab-hyperv/README.md

 <img alt="Version v1.0" src="https://img.shields.io/badge/version-v1.0-blue?style=for-the-badge"> <img alt="GPL-2.0 license" src="https://img.shields.io/github/license/anthares101/the3musketeers-k8s-lab-hyperv?style=for-the-badge">

-# K8S lab on Hyperv
+# K8S lab on Hyper-V

 The idea of this project is to create an easy to deploy Kubernetes environment where different scenarios can be installed to practice Red Team or Pentesting engagements.